D00263986/Data-Visualization-CA2/README.md

 # Data-Visualization-CA2

-To Set up the application, follow these steps:
+To set up the application, follow these steps:
 1) Open command prompt on windows or terminal on Mac OS or Linux
 2) Navigate to the path where server.py and .csv are located using the following command:
      ```